 These are very scenic routes.
 In fact, one has been selected the best in all of Quebec Les 10 plus belles pistes cyclables du Québec.
 Millions of dollars have been invested in the cycling paths of this region.
 Just as the Saguenay – Lac-Saint-Jean region has become a major cycling destination as a result of its cycling network, the Chaudiere-Appalaches is now growing in popularity as well.

 Becoming a destination among cycling enthusiasts over all of Quebec, we are looking forward to discovering this great region.
 This tour will be more than exploring the paths.
 We believe in having a mix of both trails and roads.
 We will be connecting the path networks with some road biking – across the Quebec countryside, through its attractive villages, and through some forests.

-Thursday, August 31 – Day Ride of La Chaudiere Cycling Paths
+Day 4 – Day Ride of La Chaudiere Cycling Paths

-Friday, September 1 – Saint-Joseph to Saint-Malachie
+Day 5 – Saint-Joseph to Saint-Malachie

-We will begin cycling through a historic area settled by Scottish and British families in the 19th century.
+We will begin cycling through a rural historic area settled by Irish and British families in the 19th century.
 Much of the original architecture remains.